ARJ234/C-Programs/README.md

 # C-Programs
-The C programs that I had done during my learning time.
+Some of the programs that I had done during my learning of C-Programming and the Data structures.
+Some of the files were deleted but I hardly gathered some of my stuffs.